arduino/docs-content/content/hardware/04.pro/modules/pro-4g-module/product.md

 sku: [TPX00200, TPX00201]
 ---

-Start benefit of the fast data throughput and high bandwidths of the **Arduino Pro 4G Module**.
+Start taking advantage of the fast data throughput and high bandwidths offered by the **Arduino Pro 4G Module**.